Niavaran Complex in Tehran

 As we mentioned, the historic Niavaran complex is referred to be the last residence of the Pahlavi dynasty in Iran.
 Together we will walk into Niavaran Palace and go to different parts of it.
 We show you photos of Niavaran Palace in Tehran and give you information about each section.

 This palace is one of the most beautiful works as Iran tourism attractions, which has several masterpieces of authentic Iranian and Islamic architecture alongside its beautiful garden that is related to the last kingdom of Iran. stay with us to get to know the history, architecture, and all the features of this beautiful complex.

 The Niavaran complex was built in the northern part of Tehran with an area of 9,000 square meters and is related to the Qajar era.
 The construction of this beautiful complex began from Mohammad Shah Qajar time, Then Nasser al-Din Shah added Saheb Qaraniyeh historical monument to Niavaran Garden.

-Other beautiful buildings of Niavaran Garden are Ahmad Shahi Koushk, that is the latest monument that built in the Qajar era at the Palace of the Niavaran Museum.
+Other beautiful buildings of Niavaran Garden are Ahmad Shahi Koushk, which is the latest monument built in the Qajar era at the Palace of the Niavaran Museum.
 In 1337, under the supervision of Mohammad Reza Pahlavi, small buildings were destroyed in the garden, and the beautiful and modern palace was built for the royal family, which is today known as the Niavaran Palace.

 Saheb Qaraniyeh Palace in Niavaran Complex